ayazhankadessova/python-bit/README.md

 - [ ] In curricula, we will save actual submission -> submissions table.
 - [ ] Integrate AI

+## Nov 22

+- [x] let teacher login and they can see all classes that she has.
+- [x] cant find GET /classroom/6740320f2cf18e4ef71cdbcc/session 404 in 678ms
+- [ ] send code to all students in the classroom
+- [ ] change student's views
+- [ ] how students join classroom, change that, maybe we show active classroom?
+- [ ]
+- [ ] Full Programmes -> get reference from Microsoft
+- [ ] show last topic for every classroom.

 What to ask?

 - [ ] Do i need to save submissions?